Chapter 10: The Sole Deciding Factor

 AVALANCHE gets into the air just as Shotgun arrives (no matter how long you had left on the timer), and decides to start firing on you, forcing you to fight the helicopter itself!
 Don’t worry, you aren’t supposed to beat it, per se (melee characters simply wouldn’t be able to hit it, since the copte’s entirely off the edge of the building), you’re just supposed to survive, although Ririn puts a few shots in just to keep from getting bored.
 The helicopter has a very, very predictable two-attack pattern that repeats until the fight ends exactly one minute later.
 Bit of a chore, really.
 It’s still worth a laugh when Hojo complains about how bored he is, though.
 Who thought I’d be sympathizing with this asshole?

-Back on the helicopter, Fuhito has told Hojo all he needs to know about his top-secret experiment, and we learn that it actually concerns Elfé, AVALANCHE’s so-far rarely-seen leader.
+Back on the helicopter, Fuhito has told Hojo all he needs to know about his top-secret experiment, and we learn that it actually concerns Elfé, AVALANCHE’s so-far barely-seen leader.
 Sears gets pissed off when Hojo addresses Elfé as a research subject instead of by her name, but Fuhito tells Sears to leave it by, since they need Hojo, however rude he may be.
-The funny thing about this is that, in any other story, this scene would read like as an extra-narrative clue that Hojo wouldn’t return to Shinra.
+The funny thing about this is that, in any other story, this scene would read like as an extra-narrative clue that Hojo wouldn’t return to Shinra and would join AVALANCHE 100%.
 After all, if Hojo went back, he could expose AVALANCHE’s secret plans!
 But this one time, it doesn’t work, because Hojo is so treacherous that things could still go either way.
 I mean, he’s not going to tell Shinra shit.

 Shotgun flees the dragon, only to end up next to an impassible crack in the floor.
 She’s saved at the last minute by the arrival of Sephiroth, who bisects the dragon and then goes after the helicopter while they foolishly hover around to watch the fight.
 The chopper goes down, and Sephiroth retrieves Hojo, although there’s no sign of Fuhito and Sears.
 Hojo tries to pass his unaware son a compliment, but Sephiroth just walks off.
-Hojo sticks around for a moment, chuckling about Sephiroth and Elfé, and then thinks about how he doesn’t plan to go to AVALANCHE on his own, as he wants to stay with Shinra to observe Sephiroth.
+Hojo sticks around for a moment, chuckling about Sephiroth and Elfé, and then thinks about how he doesn’t care to go to AVALANCHE after all, as he wants to stay with Shinra to observe Sephiroth.